Heavy Field Effects on Inflationary Models in Light of ACT Data: Concrete Models

 Based on the analytic solution in Eq.~\eqref{sol_1}, the turn rate $\eta_\perp$ (see Eq.~\eqref{turn_2} for the explicit expression), which is related to the mixing coupling through $\rho = 2 \eta_\perp H$, is evaluated as

 which can be rewritten using Eqs.~\eqref{sol_1} and~\eqref{epsilon_a} as

-This relation implies that in order to realize a large turn (or equivalently, a large mixing coupling), we need to require $r \sim \sqrt{\epsilon}$.
+Note that this is consistent with Eq.~\eqref{eta_perp_a} with $\kappa=1/r$.
+Also, it implies that in order to realize a large turn (or equivalently, a large mixing coupling), we need to require a large curvature, $r \sim \sqrt{\epsilon}$.
 Such a situation is achieved when the hierarchy $\alpha/M^2 \ll 1$ is satisfied.
 Finally, the isocurvature mass $m$ (defined in Eq.~\eqref{m_sigma}), in our case, takes the form

 We have numerically verified that the inflationary solution~\eqref{sol_1} can indeed be realized.
 In Table~\ref{tab:turn}, we present several benchmark examples.
 The parameters are chosen such that they satisfy the condition~\eqref{assmp} and reproduce the observed CMB normalization, $P_\zeta = 2.1 \times 10^{-9}$.
 For each example, we also list the resulting inflationary observables\footnote{Note that $r$ refers to the tensor-to-scalar ratio, not the saxion field value.} together with the turn rate, $\eta_\perp \equiv \rho/(2H)$, and the mass of the isocurvature mode, $m$, evaluated at $N=60$ (corresponding to the CMB pivot scale).
 We find that all examples realize large mixing $\rho/H\gtrsim 1$ and isocurvature mass around the Hubble scale, which corresponds to the cases we discussed in the section~\ref{sec:EFT}.